Review of Twin Pet Dry Dog Food

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Twin Pet is a grain-inclusive dry dog food using a limited amount of unnamed meat meal as its main source of animal protein, thus earning the brand 1 star.
+Twin Pet is a grain-inclusive dry dog food using a modest amount of unnamed meat meal as its main source of animal protein, thus earning the brand 1 star.

-The following list (if present) includes all dog food recalls since 2009 directly related to this Twin Pet product line.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Twin Pet.

 A Final Word